virajray/OneDrive-video-Downloader/README.md

 <p>04.
 Then reload the webpage again.</p>

-<p>05. click on the highlighted area and you can see the right panel is viewing some contents like this.</p>
+<p>05. click on the highlighted area and you can see the right panel is viewing some content like this.</p>

 ![image](https://github.com/virajray/OneDrive-video-Downloader/assets/36956604/f74d6edf-2374-4aba-a5f9-cd88b9f08edf)